Course Descriptions

 CBTA 6515 Microbiology of Biological Threat Agents & Emerging Infectious Diseases (Online)

-CBTA 6517 Bioterrorism
+CBTA 6517 Bioterrorism (Online)

-CBTA 6525 Homeland Security
+CBTA 6525 Homeland Security (Online)

-CBTA 6566 Preparedness Response & Capacity
+CBTA 6566 Preparedness Response & Capacity (Online)

-CBTA 6590 One Health and Health Security
+CBTA 6590 One Health and Health Security (Online)

 This course will provide a comprehensive view of animal health as it relates to the concept of “One Health” for the betterment of an increasingly global society.
 Through lecture, students will be presented with material related to specific zoonotic diseases, such as Avian Influenza, Rabies, MERS-coV, Nipah, and West Nile, and the lessons learned through the emergence and re-emergence of these diseases in animals.
 Course participants will also be encouraged to follow mass media current events on relevant subject matter as a means to stimulate discussion.
 Other topics explored will include: the cultural and socioeconomic factors influencing human-animal interaction, the increasing interface with wild and domestic animals, animals as sentinels of human disease, and the impact of urban agriculture.
 The breadth of knowledge pertaining to animal health gained in this course should allow the students to apply a sharp analytical insight to very complex “Global One Health” issues.

-CBTA 6595 Building Disaster Resilient Communities (online)
+CBTA 6595 Building Disaster Resilient Communities (Online)

 This course is designed to assist graduate students interested in working in the area of public policy, social work, emergency management/business continuity, community development, healthcare/public health and environmental health to understand longstanding and emerging risks and what is required to build the capacity of communities to successfully cope with and rebound from disasters and events in an era of rapid climate, technological, and social change.
-The course focuses on all threats and hazards—natural and manmade, including major health threats, extreme weather, events due to technological causes and deteriorating and aging infrastructures, and cyber and physical attacks.
+The course focuses on all threats and hazards— natural and manmade, including major health threats, extreme weather, events due to technological causes and deteriorating and aging infrastructures, and cyber and physical attacks.
 The course will examine the fundamentals of, and requirements for community resilience and how to engage, mobilize, and enable stakeholders in communities worldwide that have different levels of resources to collaboratively identify needs and policy, planning, and technology solutions; evaluate current resilience capabilities, and devise innovative ways to fill gaps and gauge progress made.
 Particular attention will be paid to case studies based on recent disasters and significant events and community resilience initiatives and best practices to enable students to think critically about how the many diverse stakeholder constituencies that comprise a community can collectively address adverse health, economic, environmental, and social/human impacts of disasters and events through the interrelated domains of prevention, protection, preparedness, mitigation, response and recovery.
 Emphasis also will be on examining community resilience programs and activities of national, state, local, private sector and non-governmental organizations and assessing where these can be improved.

 MICB